cespedes/api/README.md

 # api

-Framework for building API servers in Go
+`api` is a Go library for building RESTful API servers